Please note that this site is mainly for conducting psychological research using human participants.

 To get involved, first check our faculty members’ research interests and see whose work best aligns with your interests.
 You should contact the professor you are interested in working with at least a semester before you want to begin.

 Resources for Faculty & Student Researchers

 - Researcher Guidelines – Outlines the expectations that all researchers, faculty & students alike are held to

 - IRB – The oversight committee that monitors all studies to ensure that they are being conducted ethically

-- CITI – The site for researcher ethics training (Psychology students are required to complete the Basic Course and the RCR for Social & Behavioral Research)
+- CITI – The site for researcher ethics training (Psychology students are required to complete two courses: Social & Behavioral Research Students and Social & Behavioral Responsible Conduct of Research-RCR.